 If danger exists fyour or your fetus, an emergency may be done.
-If both the mother and fetus are at low risk of complications and the fetus is full-term, the mother may
+If both you and your fetus are at low risk of complications and your fetus is full-term, the you may

-To help reduce your chance of placental abruption: Avoid taking drugs and smoking during pregnancy.Receive proper and regular prenatal care throughout the pregnancy.
+To help reduce your chance of placental abruption: Avoid taking drugs and smoking during pregnancy.Receive proper and regular prenatal care throughout your pregnancy.